progbisht/BankingApp/README.md

-# BankingApp
+# BankingApp (Developed in C++ and Later in Node,Express and Handlebars)
 The banking application emulates the banking system and the services provided by the banks.
-Just like an online banking system which provides various functionalities such as deposits, withdrawls, transfers, update profile, delete account.
-This is a minor application (console based application) developed in C++ programming language and Object Oriented Programming concepts to learn the implementation of programming concepts in real worls situation.
+Just like an online banking system which provides various functionalities such as deposits, withdrawls, transfers, updating profiles, and deleting accounts.
+This is a minor application (console-based application) developed in C++ programming language and Object Oriented Programming concepts to learn the implementation of programming concepts in real-world situations.
+# Recent Version
+This application is later upgraded with Node and Express at the backend and handlebars (template engine) are used at the front end.
+The functionalities are similar to the console based application but this one is built using proper authentication requiring an access token to access the data.

 # Setup
 1. gcc compiler